Audrey Lord

 I returned as a 're-entry' student, married and with three growing kids.
 I started out at a local junior college when my youngest child entered the public school system.
 After two years of intense course work, I completed my AS and transferred to a four year university, The University of California, at Santa Cruz.
 In two more years I graduated with my Bachelor's degree in Feminist Studies, with a focus in Science, Medicine and Technology.
 This was a unique program, and at the time, one of a few in the country.
 Unfortunately, this major has been dismantled in 2025.

 I have always been curious about how we understand ourselves and our relationships, how we conceptualize Self and/in society.
-During undergrad I was able to ask questions these questions; how have we learned to navigate and negotiate the many systems of a society, from the family systems we are born into to the broader social conditions, whether in the United States or another country.
+During undergrad I was able to ask these questions; how have we learned to navigate and negotiate the many systems of a society, from the family systems we are born into to the broader social conditions, whether in the United States or another country.
 Feminist Studies scholarship provided a container to engage in dialogue and historical practices that involve systems thinking, critical thinking and intersectionality.

-Master's Counseling Psychology
+Master's in Counseling Psychology

-Bachelor's Feminist Studies
+A Bachelor's in Feminist Studies

 Trained in Perinatal Mental Health

-Trained in EMDR (Eye Movement Desensitization and Reprocessing
+Trained in EMDR (Eye Movement Desensitization and Reprocessing)

 Trained in NeuroAffective Touch®